 The authors would like to thank Clint R. Whaley for insightful comments on machine hardware specification.
-Neither equilibration nor scaling is performed in the routine DSGESV.
+Neither equilibration nor scaling is performed in the routine DGESIRSV.
 Adding equilibration and scaling will certainly enhanced the range of applicability of the method.
-This remains to be evaluated.
+Access to the 3.2 GHz IBM Cell processor was provided by Mercury Computer Systems Inc. We would like to thank IBM for their assistance and access to the technical staff for help with software on the Cell systems.